mui/material-ui/CONTRIBUTING.md

 If any of the checks fails click on the _Details_ link and review the logs of the build to find out why it failed.
-For CircleCI you need to login first.
+For CircleCI you need to log in first.
 No further permissions are required to view the build logs.
 The following section gives an overview of what each check is responsible for.